 Definition of preflop

-preflop means "before the flop".
-All poker hands start at preflop.
-The dealer asks the blinds to put in their respective blind's, then deals the cards to all players.
-When all players have received their cards, round preflop will begin.
-The player in the Under The Gun (UTG) position will have the floor.
-He will have the option to call (limped) the equivalent of the big blind or raise.
-Until all players have invested the same amount of preflop, the action will continue.
-Let's say the UTG player raises to $15, each player will have to fold if he doesn't want to call, pay the $15 if he wants to go to a flop or raise again.
+Preflop means "before the flop".
+All poker hands start preflop.
+The dealer asks the blinds to post their respective blinds, then deals the cards to all players.
+Once all players have received their cards, the preflop round begins.
+The call will go to the player in Under The Gun (UTG) position.
+He will have the option of calling (limping) the equivalent of the big blind or raising.
+As long as all players have not matched the preflop bet, the action will continue.
+Let's say the UTG player raises to 15???, each player will have to fold if they don't want to call, pay the 15??? if they want to go to a flop or raise again.

-As mentioned above, all poker hands have preflop action, but not all poker hands have action after the flop.
-A classic case is when the action is folded (all players fold successively) to the button that raises.
-At this point, the blinds must pay the raise or raise in turn if they want the action to continue.
-If both blinds fold, the button will win the jackpot and there will be no action postflop.
+As we said earlier, all poker hands have preflop action, but not all poker hands necessarily have postflop action.
+A classic case is when the action is folded (all players fold in succession) until the button raises.
+At this point, the blinds must pay the raise or take turns raising if they want the action to continue.
+If both blinds fold, the button will win the pot and there will be no postflop action.